Android

 rootContainer.addView(experienceView)

-// Attach ExperienceView to Acitivity's lifecycle
+// Attach ExperienceView to Acitivity's lifecycle for Experience to

-lifecycle.addObserver(experienceView)
+<strong> lifecycle.addObserver(experienceView)

-// Or Call explicity destroy from Activity's onDestroy function
+// Or explicity call destroy from Activity's onDestroy function

 override fun onDestroy() {